Die Matie

-Die Matie is a student newspaper at the University of Stellenbosch.
-Founded in 1941, Die Matie is published every second Wednesday during the academic term.
-The editorial content includes sections on news, student life, sport, arts and entertainment, current affairs and news from other campuses.
+Die Matie is a student newspaper at the Stellenbosch University (SU).
+Founded in 1941, Die Matie follows a two-week publishing cycle during the academic term.
+The editorial content includes sections on news, student life, sport, arts and entertainment, and current affairs.
 The entire production of Die Matie – from photos, articles and advertisements to page layout and distribution – is managed by the editorial staff; all students.
+You can access it online.